BhavyaWithCode/GreenhornsProject/README.md

 The Greenhorns Project is a sanctuary for budding coders, meticulously crafted to nurture your skills and ignite your passion for programming. 🌿✨ Embark on this exhilarating adventure where you'll delve into the depths of coding concepts, guided by engaging tasks and abundant resources.

 🎯 Project Tasks
-In the Greenhorns project, you'll undertake three exciting tasks, each worth 10 marks.
-These tasks are ingeniously designed to push the boundaries of your skills and enrich your understanding of programming principles:
+In the Greenhorns project, you'll embark on a thrilling journey filled with three exciting tasks, each carrying 10 marks. 🚀 These tasks are like treasures waiting to be uncovered, designed to stretch your skills and expand your knowledge of programming principles. 🌱💡 Let's dive in and conquer them together! 💪🔥

-Task 1: Temperature Conversion<br/>
+Task 1: 🌡️ Temperature Conversion<br/>
-Craft a program that seamlessly converts temperature from degrees Celsius to Fahrenheit.<br/>
+Craft a program that seamlessly converts temperature from degrees Celsius to Fahrenheit. 🔥❄️<br/>
-Task 2: Gross Salary Calculation<br/>
+Task 2: 💼 Gross Salary Calculation<br/>
-Dive into the world of C programming to compute gross salary by factoring in user-defined percentages of HRA, DA, and TA.<br/>
+Dive into the world of C programming to compute gross salary by factoring in user-defined percentages of HRA, DA, and TA. 💰💻<br/>
-Task 3: Triangle Angle Calculation<br/>
+Task 3: 🔺 Triangle Angle Calculation<br/>
-Unlock the mysteries of triangles with a C program that calculates the third angle given two other angles.<br/>
+Unlock the mysteries of triangles with a C program that calculates the third angle given two other angles. 📐✨<br/>

+Embark on this thrilling quest to earn your marks and ascend to new heights in your programming journey! 🏆🚀

 📊 Original Output Images
 To ensure clarity and inspiration, behold the original output images for each task: